Manila Dolomite Beach: Beach

-Dolomite Beach was created through the process of beach nourishment, which a common practice in the creation of beaches around the world.
+Dolomite Beach was created through the process of beach nourishment, which is a common practice in the creation of beaches around the world.
 Upon the extraction of debris in the 500 m portion of the baywalk from the Manila Yacht Club to the United States Embassy in Manila, the project proponents dumped two layers of ordinary sand before overlaying it with crushed dolomite.

 The beach was first opened to the public from September 19 to 20, 2020.
 Afterwards, it was closed again for expansion.
 Originally, the beach was to be completed by December 2020, but it was pushed back in 2021.
-On January 17, 2021, DENR Undersecretary Benny Antiporda stated that the overlaying of crushed dolomite for a 500-meter portion of the beach will take one to two months to complete.
+On January 17, 2021, DENR Undersecretary Benny Antiporda stated that the overlaying of crushed dolomite for a 500-meter portion of the beach would take one to two months to complete.

 After the onslaught of Typhoon Vamco (Ulysses) in November, the beach was dumped with garbage, with the DENR denying reports that the dolomite was washed away, saying that black sand was washed in to the beach.
 After a series of typhoons in late 2020, the DENR replenished the beach with a new batch of crushed dolomite rock.

 A new coat of dolomite sand was laid over the beach in April 2021.

 On July 18, 2021, the beach was reopened to the public without an announcement.
 By September 2021, an entrance arch was installed bearing the name of the site: "Manila Baywalk Dolomite Beach".
 The beach was opened again on October 17, 2021.
-The beach was reopened again on June 12, 2022 after it was closed again for expansion.
+The beach was reopened again on June 12, 2022, after it was closed again for expansion.

+In October 2022, the DENR declared the beach complete with no budget allocated for any potential development given for 2023.

 Design

 The beach nourishment project was carried out by the Department of Public Works and Highways (DPWH) in coordination with the DENR and is a part of the Manila Bay Rehabilitation.
-The beach has a total length of 900 m, starting from the tip of the United States Embassy in Manila, and a width of 60 m from the starting from the shores of Manila Baywalk.
+The beach had a total planned length of 900 m, starting from the tip of the United States Embassy in Manila, and a width of 60 m from the starting from the shores of Manila Baywalk.
 The whole project, which consists of the beach nourishment, coastal restoration and enhancement of the Manila Baywalk area covers the whole area starting from the southernmost tip of the US Embassy up to the Breakwater of the Manila Yacht Club.
 The DPWH plans to build a new breakwater, in addition to geotubes, to protect the beach from storm surges and prevent the dolomite sands from washing out.
 The proposed breakwater will also protect low-lying areas in Manila, Pasay, Las Piñas and Parañaque.
+The University of the Philippines Marine Science Institute (UP MSI) and the UP Institute of Environmental Science and Meteorology (UP IESM) said that dolomite sand will be washed out to sea by storm surges and intense rainfall.

+The DENR said that the project was not in the National Economic and Development Authority's list of infrastructure projects under the Manila Bay Sustainable Development Master Plan.